Xtra-Computing/thundersvm/docs/get-started.md

 Getting Started with ThunderSVM
 ===============================
-Here we provide a quick start tutorial for users to install and test ThunderSVM.
+Here we provide a quick start tutorial for users to install ThunderSVM.

 ## Prerequisites
 * ```cmake``` 2.8 or above